-CARD 150 Invasive Cardiovascular Tech I 3 cr.
+Invasive Cardiovascular Tech I 3 cr.
+CARD 150

-This course is designed to provide an in-depth study of cardiovascular physiology, including circulatory hemodynamics. cardiac output and mechanisms. electrophysiology and mvocardial mechanics.
+This course is designed to provide an in-depth study of cardiovascular circulatory physiology, including hemodynamics, cardiac and output control mechanisms, electrophysiology and myocardial mechanics.
 The course will also include a review of angiographic techniques, right and left heart catheterization protocols for diagnosis of ventricular function abnormalities, assessment of coronary anatomy, and hemodynamic waveform morphology analysis in the clinical setting.